Transforming Chaos and Dysfunction into Scalable Systems

 I knew we needed a goal setting framework that forced alignment from corporate objectives all the way down to the daily tasks.

-So, I created one where every goal was connected to the bigger mission.
+So, I created one where every goal was tied to the mission.
 Every team understood exactly how their work mattered.
 Every decision was guided by measurable progress.

 Finally, momentum, clarity, and actual progress.